 discrimination has be made, informal resolution procedures shall be pursued within 14 calendar days of the initial report.

 Informal Resolution Procedures are optional and may be used when the College determines that it is appropriate.
 Informal procedures are never applied in cases involving violence or non-consensual sexual intercourse.

 Once the informal resolution procedure is complete, written notification to both parties shall be given by the Director of Student Rights & Responsibilities (and the Associate VP for Human Resources, in those cases involving a student and employee).

 The College shall take reasonable steps to prevent the recurrence of discrimination or sexual misconduct in any form.
 If the reoccurrence takes place, those responsible for such behavior may be subject to additional disciplinary action under the Student Conduct Process.

-The College will take all necessary steps to remedy the discriminatory effects on the survivor(s) and others.
+The College will take all necessary steps to remedy the discriminatory effects on the complainant(s) and others.
 Examples of such remedies may include: order of no contact, residence relocation, adjustment of schedule, etc.

-If the reporting party is unsatisfied with the outcome of the informal resolution procedure, the formal resolution procedure may be pursued.
+If the reporting party is dissatisfied with the outcome of the informal resolution procedure, the formal resolution procedure may be pursued.

 Formal Resolution Procedures

 Once a complaint of sexual misconduct or sex discrimination has been made by a student, an investigation of the report shall be pursued within 7 calendar days of the initial report.
 If the alleged incident involves an employee, the Office of Human Resources will be involved in the investigation.
 The formal resolution procedure will be followed when the College determines it necessary.
 All proceedings shall be prompt, fair, and impartial throughout the investigation and resolution.
 To ensure a prompt and thorough investigation, the complainant should provide as much of the following information as possible: